Temasys/SkylinkJS/README.md

 ### demo

-Some demos to help with the development
+Demos to help with the development.

 ### doc

+This folder is empty.
+To generate the documentation install grunt and the project dependencies then issue the following:
-YUI Documentation for the Skyway object and its events
+`grunt yuidoc`.
+This will generate YUI Documentation for the Skyway object and its events.
+Files would be located into the doc folder.

 ### publish